Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execute permission to the owner and the group owner and the other users to the file
+This script sets the permissions to the file